Gluten-Free Goddess Lemon Yogurt Cake

-So I've been jonesing for a cake laced with citrus- not too sweet and not too light.
-A cake with character and heft.
-Something akin to a lovely simple cake I remember liking as a child, a store bought bakery cake called Louisiana Ring made by Freihofer's.
+Perhaps, like me, you have been craving a cake infused with a bright citrus taste- not too sweet and not too spongey.
+A true cake with old fashioned character and heft.
+Something akin to a lovely simple cake I remember liking as a child, a store bought bakery cake called Louisiana Ring made by the famous Freihofer's bakery here in Connecticut.
 The cake featured a hint of orange.

 The day I decided to bake, I did not have oranges in the pantry- but I did have some lemons, organic Greek yogurt, and plenty of blanched almond flour.
 And this simple home baked lemon cake was born.